sustainablekgv-svg/surabhiLoyalty/README.md

-# React + TypeScript + Vite
+# Loyalty App - React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project is a loyalty management application built with React, TypeScript, and Vite.
+It includes a comprehensive setup for code quality and formatting.

 Currently, two official plugins are available: